steffendx/GoNorthWiki/State-Machine.md

    * **Cross**: This icon is the handle used to move the node around in the canvas
    * **Gear**: This opens the detail setting for a state.
 You can find details below.
    * **Trash bin**: By clicking this icon you can remove the state and all associated transitions.
  * **Endpoint**: This node is used to mark the ending of the state machine.
-You can use the cross inside to move the node.
+You can use the trash bin to delete the node.
+By pressing and holding outside of this trash bin you can move the node around.

 In addition to adding new nodes you can also click on a transition to label this transition and describe the event which leads to the new state.